Victrid/MS125-RISC-V-simulator/docs/parser.md

 [Stack Overflow](https://stackoverflow.com/questions/42298544/what-is-stored-in-the-shift-amount-field-of-r-type-instructions): shamt stands for shift amount which will contain the number by which you want you shift, in `sll $s0,$so,2`, the shamt will be 2 in binary: `00010`

 It can (and should be treated) as some special immediate.
 [REF](#rf1) immediates padding

+## Some notes

+SLTIU: The immediate is first sign-extended to 32 bits then treated as an unsigned number.